 - Research Article: Write a 1-2 page response (double-spaced) about the readings that integrates ideas and addresses relevant research questions, and includes an additional research article on the topic not discussed in class.
-The best responses will also include detailed ideas for relevant future research projects.
-You MUST use the PsycINFO database to find empirical, peer-reviewed original research journal articles on your topic published within the last 10 years (and cannot be meta-analyses, dissertations, literature reviews, or sources, like book chapters, that are not peer-reviewed). - News Article: Find a current (or past) news article that is relevant to the week's topic.
-Write a 1-2 page response (double-spaced) that evaluates and critiques the news article on the basis of what we know from research on the topic (e.g., the readings that week).
-Is the news article accurate?
-Is the news article missing any important pieces of information from research findings?
-The best response papers will connect the news article with the week's readings and will include ideas / guestions for future research.
+The best responses will also include references to theory and detailed ideas for relevant future research projects.
+You MUST use the PsycINFO database to find empirical, peer-reviewed original research journal articles on your topic published within the last 10 years (and cannot be meta-analyses, dissertations, literature reviews, or sources, like book chapters, that are not peer-reviewed). - Alternative Source: Find a news article, podcast, TikTok video, or other media relevant to the week's topic.
+Write a 1-2 page response (double-spaced) that evaluates and critiques this alternative source based on what we know from research on the topic (e.g., the week's readings).
+Is the source accurate?
+Is it missing important pieces of information from research?
+The best response papers will connect the alternative source with the week's readings and will include references to theory and ideas / questions for future research.